My Phone Page

 PICTURE COMING SOON (I HOPE)

-This is my twenty-seventh vintage phone, a beige Western Electric model 554 which I bought at a flea market for $10.
+This is my twenty-seventh vintage phone, a beige Western Electric 554 wall phone which I bought at a flea market for $10.
 This phone is special: it is remanufactured (by a company called "Metropolitan Tele-Tronics Corp.") in the box.
 It was originally sold at Building 19, a Massachusetts chain of bargain stores.
 The shell (which has "BELL SYSTEM Made by Western Electric" stamped on it) is in mint condition, as is the handset (which has AT&T stamped on it).
 Unlike my other 554s, this one has a plastic handset hook.
 I have yet to test this phone.

-MODEL: Unknown (likely 554DMG)
+MODEL: Unknown (likely 554DMP)

 DATED: Unknown (228 backplate dated 12-77)